Contact me today

 Planning the structure of your website is an important part of your site optimisation.
 Use a spreadsheet to plan all aspects of your site, from page needs and content descriptions to images and links.

 Internal Linking: Links from one page to another are crucial as Google values the importance of related content.
 It’s also useful if you link out of posts that refer back to other blog articles or pages on your site.

 HTML: The code that forms the structure of a website is called HTML, and it’s important to keep this up-to-date with any innovations in SEO.
 You want Google to crawl your website efficiently so they can rank you higher for relevant keywords!

 Written content for Website Optimisation: Making sure your pages have sufficient written content on them to accurately describe your product or service is essential for website optimisation, it helps Google understand what your page is about.

-This includes ensuring there are quality, keyword rich sentences on the home page and relevant text throughout the entire site that relates to keywords you’re targeting for rankings.
+This includes ensuring there is quality, keyword-rich sentences on the home page and relevant text throughout the entire site that relates to keywords you’re targeting for rankings.

-Fresh content being regularly published on your site is also a key element of website optimisation this allows you to continually target new potential keywords which are being searched.
+Fresh content is regularly published on your site is also a key element of website optimisation this allows you to continually target new potential keywords which are being searched.

-Offsite SEO is the hardest thing to get right, there are many factors that contribute towards how well your website optimisation will work.
-Offsite SEO is essentially all about how your company appears across the web, where your website is mentioned on social media sites, business directories and within articles on other peoples websites.
+Offsite SEO is the hardest thing to get right, many factors contribute towards how well your website optimisation will work.
+Offsite SEO is essentially all about how your company appears across the web, where your website is mentioned on social media sites, business directories, and within articles on other people’s websites.